Wienhausen Abbey: Architecture

 Most of the historic buildings, in the style known as Brick Gothic, are well-preserved.
 East of the church are a water mill and the farm building.
 Directly north of the church and at right angles to it are the two conventual building ranges: one dates from the Middle Ages, while the one to the east is a post-Reformation half-timbered building of about 1550.
 Between them is a two-storey cloister, a Brick Gothic masterpiece.

 The church consists of two parts: the original Romanesque 11th century church that belonged to the archdeaconry once based here, that predates the foundation of the nunnery, and originally had a tower that was demolished, in keeping with Cistercian practice, when the abbey was first established here; and a Gothic church built onto the west end of the earlier structure, which comprises the nuns' private chapel (Nonnenchor) on the upper floor and the strangers' church or pilgrims' hall (Pilgersaal) on the ground floor.
 The Romanesque and the Gothic parts of the building are today separated by a wooden partition wall and are used independently.

 Completed in the 14th century, the nuns' chapel is remarkable even among Gothic places of worship for its intricate decorations.
 The ceiling and walls are completely covered with biblical images and ornaments, which portrayed, among other subjects, the Creation, and the life, death and resurrection of Jesus, and his reign in New Jerusalem.
 Several artifacts were discovered during a renovation in 1953, including the world's oldest preserved rivet spectacles which date back to the 14th or 15th century.
+Other artefacts included small religious images on wood or paper, likely used to aid private devotion.

 The abbey is known for its collection of Gothic tapestries from the 14th and 15th centuries.
 Each year following Pentecost, the tapestries are on public display.
 Subjects include both Christian and secular themes, e.g. the legend of Tristan and Isolde, several saints' stories (including Saints Thomas, Anne and Elizabeth), as well as the Mirror of Human Salvation.
 The art treasures are maintained and displayed by the members of the community.

 Today, with several other women's Lutheran religious houses in the area, collectively known as the Lüneburger Klöster, Wienhausen is maintained by the Monastic Chamber of Hanover (Klosterkammer Hannover), an institution of the former Kingdom of Hanover founded by Prince-Regent George IV in 1818, in order to manage and preserve the estates of Lutheran convents on their behalf, now continued as an institution of Hanover's successor state of Lower Saxony subordinate to its Ministry/Department of Science and Culture.